Fibers of maps to totally nonnegative spaces: Fiber conjecture implies Fomin--Shapiro Conjecture

-First recall from \cite{FS} that the image of $f_{(i_1,\dots ,i_d)}$ endowed with our given stratification (namely with cells being the images of the cells of the simplex) has closure poset the Bruhat order.
-This is known to be a CW poset (by virtue of the shelling of Bj\"orner and Wachs from \cite{BW} or of Dyer from \cite{Dy} together the fact that it is thin, which is clear by virtue of its definition).
+Consider the image of $f_{(i_1,\dots ,i_d)}$ endowed with our given stratification (namely with cells being the images of the cells of the simplex where two cells of the simplex $\Delta^{d-1}$ have the same image if and only if their associated words have the same Demazure product).
+Recall from \cite{FS} that this stratification of $im(f_{(i_1,\dots ,i_d)})$ has closure poset the Bruhat order.
+Because we assume $W$ is a finite group, this is known to be a CW poset (by virtue of the shelling of Bj\"orner and Wachs from \cite{BW} or of Dyer from \cite{Dy} together the fact that it is thin, which is clear by virtue of its definition).
 We assume by induction the desired result for all reduced words strictly shorter than length $d$.
 This inductive hypothesis ensures that each closed cell in the boundary of the image is a ball, and that its stratification resulting from a reduced subword of $(i_1,\dots ,i_d)$ of strictly shorter length is a regular CW decomposition.

-In particular, this implies that the boundary of $im(f_{(i_1,\dots ,i_d)})$ is a regular CW complex.
+In particular, this implies that our stratification restricted to the boundary of $im(f_{(i_1,\dots ,i_d)})$ is a regular CW complex.
 This in turn implies that the boundary of the image is homeomorphic to the order complex of its closure poset (after removal of the element $\hat{0}$ representing the empty face).
-But this is a sphere whose dimension equals the dimension of the complex, by virtue of each open interval of Bruhat order having order complex homeomorphic to such a sphere.
+But this is a sphere whose dimension equals the dimension of the complex, by virtue of Bruhat order being thin and shellable which implies that each open interval of Bruhat order has order complex homeomorphic to such a sphere.
 Thus, the restriction of $f_{(i_1,\dots ,i_d)}$ to the boundary of the simplex has image a sphere of appropriate dimension.